-We have entered into a sales agreement, or the Sales Agreement, with B. Riley FBR, Inc., Robert W. Baird & Co.
+We have entered into a sales agreement, dated March 12, 2019, or the Sales Agreement, with B. Riley FBR, Inc., Robert W. Baird & Co.
 Incorporated, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Loop Capital Markets LLC, as our sales agents, relating to the shares of common stock offered by this prospectus supplement and the accompanying prospectus.
 In accordance with the terms of the Sales Agreement, we may, through the sales agents, offer and sell from time to time shares of our common stock having an aggregate offering price of up to \$250,000,000.
-The Sales Agreement and this offering supersede and replace our previous sales agreements and "at-the-market" offering program, which are no longer effective.
+Prior to the date of this prospectus supplement, we offered and sold shares of our common stock having an aggregate offering price of \$15,123,879 pursuant to the Sales Agreement.
+This prospectus supplement and the accompanying prospectus relate to the offer and sale from time to time of shares of our common stock having an aggregate offering price of up to \$234,876,121, which amount was previously offered for sale but remains unsold under a prospectus supplement dated March 12, 2019 to the prospectus dated August 4, 2017.